-In November 2012 we entered into a new lease for executive offices located at 4902 Eisenhower Blvd., Suite 125, Tampa, Florida 33634 which replaced our exiting lease for space located at the 3000 Bayport Drive location in Tampa.
-The new lease location has become our principal executive office and is also being used for sales and marketing and some administrative matters.
-The office space is approximately 4,168 square feet and the annual lease cost is \$57,977 which includes insurance, utilities and taxes.
-The lease term expires November 2013.
+In November 2012 we entered into a new one year lease for executive offices located at 4902 Eisenhower Blvd., Suite 125, Tampa, Florida 33634 which replaced our existing lease space located at the 3000 Bayport Drive location in Tampa.
+The new lease location has become our principal executive office and is also being used for sales and marketing and product distribution.
+The office space is approximately 4,168 square feet.
+In October 2013 we renewed this lease through February 2017.
+The 12-month lease costs for the year ended December 31, 2014 were \$76,124 which includes insurance, taxes and utilities.
 Lease payments are capped during the term.

 In addition to our Tampa location we continue to lease our research facility located at 13700 Progress Boulevard, Alachua, Florida 32615.
-This lease was renewed for a three-year period beginning December 2011 and expires November 2014.
 The facility is approximately 5,300 square feet of which approximately 60% is laboratory space and the remainder is office space and common areas.
-The 12-month lease costs for the year ended December 31, 2012 were \$119,064 which includes insurance, taxes and utilities.
-Lease payments are capped during the term which expires in November 2014.
+The 12-month lease costs for the year ended December 31, 2014 were \$119,357 which includes insurance, taxes and utilities.
+Lease payments are capped during the term which expires in November 2019.
 We expect the location in Alachua, Florida to continue to be used primarily as our research and laboratory space.
-There were \$11,094 and \$0 in leasehold improvements in 2012 and 2011.
+There were \$-0- in leasehold improvements in 2014 and 2013.
+On July 13, 2014 we amended the lease for our Alachua, Florida facility.
+The lease term was extended from an expiration date of December 1, 2014 to an expiration date of November 30, 2019.
+The monthly lease payments are initially \$10,219 per month with annual rent increases of 3%.
+We may terminate the lease for this facility prior to November 30, 2019 upon the payment of nine months' rent in advance.
+All other terms of the original lease are unchanged and remain in effect.